sagirumati/EviewsR/README.md

     Markdown or Quarto document without switching between these applications back and forth.

--   I could use an R function in R, R Markdown or Quarto to:
+-   I wish I could use an R function in R, R Markdown or Quarto to:

     -   graph EViews series objects.